reborg/applenews-api/README.md

             [clj-applenewsapi.config :refer [*env*]]))

-    ; retrieve all pools using a custom config (binding [*env* {}]
+    ; retrieve all pools using a custom config (binding [*env* {:applenewsapi {:channel {…}}}]
-      (clj-applenewsapi/article "articleid"))
+      (clj-applenewsapi/get-article "articleid"))
 ```

 ### Certificate things

-If you happen to incur in a "unable to find valid certification path to requested target" exception (because the target server is returning an untrusted certificate) do the following, replacing hostname:port with the target server hostname and port:
+If you happen to incur in a "unable to find valid certification path to requested target" exception this is because the Apple Publisher Server certificate is not known in your certificate chain.
+Use the following to add the certificate. host must be replaced with the apple publisher server endpoint, port is 443:

 ```
-openssl x509 -in <(openssl s_client -connect hostname:port -prexit 2>/dev/null) -out ~/example.crt
+openssl x509 -in <(openssl s_client -connect hostname:443 -prexit 2>/dev/null) -out ~/example.crt
 sudo keytool -importcert -file ~/example.crt -alias example -keystore $(/usr/libexec/java_home)/jre/lib/security/cacerts -storepass changeit
 ```